muhammad-zainal-muttaqin/Discord-Music/README.md

 ## 🔧 Troubleshooting

-### Bot tidak bisa connect ke Lavalink
+### Bot can't connect to Lavalink
-- Pastikan Lavalink server berjalan
+- Make sure the Lavalink server is running
-- Cek `LAVALINK_HOST` dan `LAVALINK_PASSWORD` sudah benar
+- Check that `LAVALINK_HOST` and `LAVALINK_PASSWORD` are correct
-- Di Railway, gunakan **internal URL** bukan public URL
+- On Railway, use the **internal URL**, not the public URL

-### Lagu tidak bisa diputar
+### Songs won't play
-- YouTube mungkin memblokir.
-Pastikan Lavalink menggunakan `youtube-plugin` terbaru
+- YouTube might be blocking requests.
+Ensure Lavalink is using the latest `youtube-plugin`
-- Cek logs Lavalink untuk error detail
+- Check Lavalink logs for detailed errors

-### Commands tidak muncul
+### Commands don't appear
-- Tunggu beberapa menit, Discord caching slash commands
+- Wait a few minutes, Discord caches slash commands
-- Pastikan bot memiliki permission `applications.commands`
+- Make sure the bot has `applications.commands` permission

 ## 📄 License